 Alt tags are also good for web accessibility as screen readers rely on them to render image content.
 Also, text descriptions will pop up if the image fails to load.

 But the best news is that properly optimized images can help you rank higher in search results as confirmed by Google.
 Especially if the user’s query has Google image pack results:

 An image carousel may appear atop organic search results if the Google algorithm believes visual content may be helpful to the user.

-In 2021, images are returned for 30% of all search queries.
-That’s a lot of potential website traffic you can harness if you optimize your images and alt texts.
+In 2023, images are returned for 13.4% of all search queries.
+While not massive, there’s still some potential website traffic you can harness if you optimize your images and alt texts.